matthewdrees/matthewdrees.github.io/_posts/2023-07-07-100-days-of-swiftui.md

 29. Project 5, part 1. *List* most popular view type, for a scrolling view of data.
 (Equivalent to UITableView.)
 A form is a specialized type of List.
 Loading resources from app bundle.
 Some string manipulation.
 30. Project 5, part 2.
 Build the app. onAppear and fatalError.
 Spellcheck using UITextChecker.
 31. Project 5 challenges and review questions.
 Already forgetting some stuff and having to go back to previous projects.
 Good for learning reinforcement I suppose.
+32. Animations.
+Implicit animations use the *.animation* modifier.
+Can put the modifier on a view or a binding, both are important but don't know why yet.
+Neat circle button effect with radiating fading ring in a circle overlay.